 Objectives

-Before, getting to the end result, we tried multiple solutions with Tableau.
-First, we used Excel for mapping the transactional tables; however, there were too many rows and Tableau’s blending of data was not working well.
-In addition, it took minutes to refresh the views when we applied filtering, as a result, it was not very usable.
+Before arriving at the end result, we tried multiple solutions with Tableau.
+First, we used Excel for mapping the transactional tables; however, there were too many rows, and Tableau’s blending of data was not working well.
+In addition, it took minutes to refresh the views when we applied filtering; as a result, the income statement was not very usable.

 In the second attempt, we tried to source the monthly transaction roll up tables provided by the ERP; however, this gave us account level summaries rather than transaction level detail.
 Blending was still used to get the previous year and budget data.
 Once again, it took long to refresh the views.

-Our third attempt used a combination of a custom database query against the ERP to get the data we were looking for.
+Our third attempt used a combination of a custom database query against the ERP to get the construction data we were looking for.
 This was combined with an Excel mapping of the chart of accounts to where they would appear on the Income Statement.
 Collaboration with Thorpe was essential in this step to understand what was required from the data source.
-Previously, they had generated their budgets using Excel, but we worked with the ERP’s built-in budgeting so that both the budget data and the transactional data was in the same location.
+Previously, they had generated their budgets using Excel, but we worked with the ERP’s built-in budgeting so that both the budget data and the transactional data were in the same location.
 Our custom database query sourced data from: General Ledger Actual Amounts (roll up by each month), Prior Year General Ledger (again, roll up by each month), and the budget.
-In addition, we joined that with the Excel file containing the mapping of the account number to the income statement, and also one that contains historical foreign exchange rates – which helps convert CAD to USD.
+In addition, we combined the query with the Excel file containing the mapping of the account number to the income statement, and another Excel file that contains historical foreign exchange rates to convert CAD to USD.

 Results: An Interactive Income Statement in Real-Time

-In the end, we created a series of financial reports used for board reporting and forecasting.
+In the end, we created a series of Tableau financial reports used for board reporting and forecasting.

 These included: